alialsarraf/practicalAPITest/README.md

 npm run lint
 npm run test
 npm run report
+npm run apiTestFunction
 ```
 Note:
 Assuming your machine alraedy got all required NodeJS and NPM files installed and up to date to latest verion.
-Currently running on NodeJS v11.14.0 and NPM v6.7.0 on Windows
+Currently running on NodeJS v12.16.1 and NPM v6.13.4 on Windows
+Or NodeJS v13.12.0 and NPM v6.14.4 on Linux

 ## Code Sturcture